kehantan/labbook/docs/protein/purification.rst

 * Buffer D
 * Rotator

 Buffers
 -------

-Before begin, prepare the buffers.
-Preferrably at least one day before use, because adjusting pH of buffers takes quite some time.
+Before we begin, we need to prepare the buffers needed for this process, preferrably at least one day before use, because adjusting pH of buffers takes quite some time.
 Some buffer also need to be pre-cool, like Buffer D.

 **Lysis buffer**

 **Buffer B**